nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Private contact detail

-> A contact detail that is not meant to be shared with othe rs
+> A contact detail that is not meant to be shared with others

 ## Appendix E : Product Survey